donkirkby/live-py-plugin/html/tutorials/flags/romania-colombia.md

 browser, so you don't have to install anything.

-The challenge in this tutorial is to learn how this turtle script draws the Romanian flag on the right, and then change it to draw the Colombian flag shown as the goal below.
+The challenge in this tutorial is to learn how this turtle script draws the Romanian flag on the right, 300 pixels wide and 200 high with colours in vertical bars.
+Then change it to draw the Colombian flag shown in the goal canvas below, with the same colours in a different order and in horizontal bars.
 You can experiment on your own, or read the rest of the tutorial to learn the concepts you need.
 The progress bar shows how close you are to the goal, and the canvas differences, below right, highlight the differences in red.

+If you really mess up the script, you can click the reset button to go back to the start.

 [Moving the Turtle]: #moving-the-turtle